FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/contract_parser.md

 List<String> decodeEventByTopicToString(String abi, String eventTopic, EventLog log)
 ```

-For event push, the Java SDK requires users to inherit the 'EventCallback' class and rewrite the 'onReceiveLog' interface to implement their own callback processing logic.。The following example uses' decodeEvent 'to parse the pushed event content。Other interfaces are used similarly。
+For event push, the Java SDK requires users to inherit the 'EventCallback' class and rewrite the 'onReceiveLog' interface to implement their own callback processing logic。The following example uses' decodeEvent 'to parse the pushed event content。Other interfaces are used similarly。

 ```Java
 class SubscribeCallback implements EventSubCallback {